Kotlin/coroutines-examples/kotlin-coroutines-informal.md

     }
 ```

-Using this helper function, an arbitrary asynchronous vert.x function `future.foo(params, handler)`
+Using this helper function, an arbitrary asynchronous vert.x function `async.foo(params, handler)`
-can be invoked from a coroutine with `vx { future.foo(params, it) }`.
+can be invoked from a coroutine with `vx { async.foo(params, it) }`.

 ### Building futures